Bittern monitoring in 2009

 Background and current monitoring

 A joint RSPB/Natural England programme, funded through Natural England's Action for Birds in England, has been responsible for monitoring the numbers of UK booming male Bitterns every year since 1990.
-The main aims of the annual survey are:
+The main aims of the annual survey are to:

 - To report the minimum and maximum numbers of booming male Bitterns in Britain.